topalovic/duplo/README.md

 [![Gem Version](https://badge.fury.io/rb/duplo.svg)](https://rubygems.org/gems/duplo)
 [![Build Status](https://travis-ci.org/topalovic/duplo.svg?branch=master)](https://travis-ci.org/topalovic/duplo)

-Build nested collections with minimum fuss.
+A tiny Ruby DSL for generating collections.

 <img src="https://cloud.githubusercontent.com/assets/626128/7639329/545932e6-fa7b-11e4-84b0-a64c9e23c9df.png" width="100">

 ## Usage

-Let's say you like matrices (bear with me), but not rolling them out by hand or writing loops to populate them.
-Or say you might need a few nested hashes to test something real quick in the console, but generating them can be a drag.
+Let's say you like matrices (bear with me) but not rolling them out by hand.
+Or say you need to generate some data samples quickly in the console but writing nested loops is not really your idea of fun.

 So how about this: